Preview Mode

 Chapter 3: Branching

-We will be covering these coreuskills:
+We will be covering these corepskills:

 1. Creating a Branch.

-2. Merging a Branch and switchingfbetween Branches.
+2. Merging a Branch and switchingmbetween Bzanches.

 3. Dealing with Merge conflicts.